-For fun, while you are researching, try to find out the history of the source and how it was first used as an energy source.
+For fun, while you are researching see if you can find out the history of how it was first used as an energy source.

 Painting, gardening, writing, cooking, building, coloring, playing an instrument, and photography are all ways to be creative.